How to save a worksheet as PDF file and email it as an attachment through Outlook?

 Save a worksheet as PDF file and email it as an attachment with VBA code

-2. In the Microsoft Visual Basic for Applications window, click Insert > Module.
-Then copy and paste the below VBA code into the Code window.
-See screenshot:
+2. In the VBA window, go to the menu and click Insert > Module.
+This will create a new code module.
+Then copy and paste the following VBA code into the module's Code window.

 VBA code: Save a worksheet as PDF file and email it as an attachment